Swab (PCR) test

 - Health care workers after confirmed or suspected Covid-19, if they work directly with children and young people who are immunocompromised.

-- Health care workers after confirmed or suspected Covid-19, if they work directly with haematopoietic stem cell transplantation patients (we have extended this guidance to all staff working in the following areas: F5, G5, C9, C10, D10, Haematology Day Unit and Oncology Day Unit).
+- Health care workers after confirmed or suspected Covid-19, if they work directly with haematopoietic stem cell transplantation patients (we have extended this guidance to all staff working in the following areas: C2, D9, F5, G5, C9, C10, D10, Haematology Day Unit and Oncology Day Unit).

-Staff in these groups can only return to work once they have reached day 11 (day 1 being the day of onset of symptoms or, for individuals who have not had any symptoms, day 1 is the day on which the swab was taken), had no symptoms for at least a week and have had a repeat swab which is negative for Covid-19.
+Staff in these groups can only return to work once they have reached day 11 (day 1 being the day after onset of symptoms or, for individuals who have not had any symptoms, day 1 is the after the swab was taken), had no symptoms for at least a week and have had a repeat swab which is negative for Covid-19.
 If you are in one of these groups you should have been informed by your line manager of this requirement.
 If you have had a positive swab you must inform the nurse or doctor who contacts you about the requirement for a repeat swab.
 You will then be advised when a repeat swab should be taken.
 If you are unsure if this applies to your job role please ask your line manager.

 All other staff who have had confirmed or suspected Covid-19 can return to work at the end of their isolation period (as advised by OH or NHS Test and Trace) as long as they feel well and have not had an elevated temperature for at least 48 hours (an exception to this is anyone who has required admission to hospital because of Covid-19, who should not return until at least 14 days after the first positive swab was taken) .
 A cough or altered taste/smell can persist for some time after Covid-19 and it is not necessary to wait for these symptoms to resolve before returning to work.